Target level of study

 24h

-This UE is specific to the NanoQuant pathway and offers a high-level fundamental training in the field of Quantum Technologies, i.e. current and future realizations of new technologies based on concepts such as quantum coherence and entanglement, enabling functionalities and sensitivities that surpass their classical analogues.
+This EU is specific to the NanoQuant program and offers high-level fundamental training in the field of Quantum Technologies, i.e., current and future developments in new technologies based on concepts such as quantum coherence and entanglement, which enable functionalities and sensitivities that exceed their classical counterparts.

 ECTS